gmirsky/zth-k8s-postgresql/README.md

 ![register-server](./images/register-server.png)

 On the Connection tab, for Hostname.address we put `localhost`.
-For Username put the super user name, `postgres` (or you could have put the user name `app`).
+For Username put the super user name, `Postgres` (or you could have put the user name `app`).
 For password supply the proper password.
 Hit save to connect and save the connection.

 ![connection](./images/connection.png)

 After successful connection to the database you should see the navigation tree on the left hand side.
-There will be two databases, the postgres system database and the `app` database that we defined when we created the cluster.
+There will be two databases, the Postgres system database and the `app` database that we defined when we created the cluster.

 ![sucessful-login](./images/sucessful-login.png)